AnalogIO/ShiftPlanning_API/README.md

 # Analog-ShiftPlanner

-The project requires a configuration file `connections.config` with the following format:
+The project requires a configuration file `connections.config` and `appSettings.config` with the following format:

 ```xml
 <connectionStrings>